sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 your phone.

 #### [WIND Mobile](http://www.windmobile.ca/usunlimited)
 A special deal offered by WIND goes like this: for $15/mo, you keep your Canadian plan (with WIND), and you get the US Unlimited Add-on; which includes unlimited data, talk/text/MMS between US/CAN numbers, and the best part, you're using the AT&T or T-Mobile network, so it'll always be connected!
+This is convenient because you can keep your Canadian phone number.
+But, keep in mind that your US friends may start racking up fees for texting your Canadian number, even when you're in the US.

 The cell service in Waterloo & Toronto is [pretty good too](http://www.windmobile.ca/network-and-coverage/coverage).

+Note that your "unlimited" data is actually capped at 1GB in the US, regardless of your Canadian plan, as per their [usage policy](https://www.windmobile.ca/docs/default-source/default-document-library/data-fair-usage-policy).
+Brad used this for a month, but then switched to T-Mobile's hidden plan in search of more data.

 <section id="Living-CellService-BlackBerry" />
 #### BlackBerry